 Multipurpose and Multifunctional Everything

 Think of your cellphone as a model for the multipurpose philosophy in practice.
 There was a time when a telephone was used only for making and receiving voice calls.
 Now, its apps help you manage your time, your finances, your social connections and your professional expectations.
-We can now apply that philosophy of the flexible tool to everything: office furniture, walls and even space itself.
+We can now apply that philosophy of the flexible tool to everything in office design: office furniture, walls and open plan space itself.

 The future of multipurpose furniture can easily be found in its past.
-Leaves that were added to dining room tables to lengthen them that became drop leaves with the advent of enclosed hinges, hideaway beds in couches and Murphy beds hoisted up into a closet are all good examples.
+Leaves that were added to dining room tables to lengthen them that became drop leaves with the advent of enclosed hinges and Murphy beds hoisted up into a closet are all good examples.
 Add modern and inexpensive micro motors and sensors to the mix for office furniture with flexibility: a desk expands into a conference table, unfolding bench-style seating along each side.
 Adjustable height workstations are just one sign of what’s already possible.